florex/cnn_classifiers/README.md

 - cnn_w2vec.py is the python program to build a binary cnn classifier centered on a particular competence.

-- The multi_cnn.py is the program to build an evaluate the multi-label architecture.
+- multi_cnn.py is the program to build an evaluate the multi-label architecture.

-- The program cnn_filter_analyser is used to analyse filters at a global level by determining the words they are specialized in detecting or to analyse a single prediction.
+- cnn_filter_analyser is used to analyse filters at a global level by determining the words they are specialized in detecting or to analyse a single prediction.
 Change the target datas to analyse by updating the variable curr_class.
   Run the file with the command pyhton cnn_filter_analyser.
 At the line "if test_x[k,0] == 1889 :", 1889 represents the id of the resume to analyse.
 For a global analysis simply comment the if statement.